wh-alice/mig_visualstudio/vs/debugger/diagnostic-messages-in-the-output-window.md

 -   Various `Write` methods, which output information without breaking execution.
 These methods replace the `Debug.Print` method used in previous versions of Visual Basic.

--   <xref:System.Diagnostics.Debug.Assert*?displayProperty=fullName> and <xref:System.Diagnostics.Trace.Assert*?displayProperty=fullName> methods, which break execution and outputs information if a specified condition fails.
+-   <xref:System.Diagnostics.Debug.Assert%2A?displayProperty=fullName> and <xref:System.Diagnostics.Trace.Assert%2A?displayProperty=fullName> methods, which break execution and outputs information if a specified condition fails.
 By default, the `Assert` method displays the information in a dialog box.
 For more information, see [Assertions in Managed Code](../debugger/assertions-in-managed-code.md).

--   The <xref:System.Diagnostics.Debug.Fail*?displayProperty=fullName> and <xref:System.Diagnostics.Trace.Fail*?displayProperty=fullName> methods, which always breaks execution and outputs information.
+-   The <xref:System.Diagnostics.Debug.Fail%2A?displayProperty=fullName> and <xref:System.Diagnostics.Trace.Fail%2A?displayProperty=fullName> methods, which always breaks execution and outputs information.
 By default, the `Fail` methods display the information in a dialog box.

  In addition to program out from your application, the **Output** window can display the information about: